iago-mendes/stemguy-posts/2020-12-20-what-is-needed-for-a-website-to-work.md

 ## Languages: communicating with a computer

 When I try to explain how websites work for some non-tech friend or relative, the most common question that arises is how can we tell a computer what it needs to do.
-Now, before answering this question, I must tell you that computers have their own language!
+Before answering this question, I must tell you that computers have their own language!
 That is right, the famous binary code can be directly understood by our machines.

-That said, while theoretically possible, it would be extremely hard to code in binary because the simple term "STEM Guy" is 01010011 01010100 01000101 01001101 00100000 01000111 01110101 01111001.
+That said, while theoretically possible, it would be extremely hard to code in binary because the simple term "STEM Guy" would be 01010011 01010100 01000101 01001101 00100000 01000111 01110101 01111001.
 Now, imagine coding a whole application, with many tasks, using this complex syntax!
 This is why we have different languages that are more familiar to humans and, when our coding is complete, we can compile it (convert from the language used to binary code).

 ### Programming: performing specific tasks